omooladev/Mini-Website-Projects/omo-services/README.md

-# Tribute Pages
+# Omo Services

-This website was created a long time ago while learning HTML and CSS.
+This webpage was created to practice animation using CSS.
+It shows a Login and SignUp page without both functionality not working

 [View the website here](https://mini-website-projects.netlify.app/tribute%20pages/)